-With the relative price data in hand, the average of the price ratio for two counties was calculated for the four commodities, for every calendar year between 1771 and 1815 (t = 45), and for all available unique pair-wise combinations of counties ($n = 40^39/2 = 780$).
+With the relative price data in hand, the average of the price ratio for two counties was calculated for the four commodities, for every calendar year between 1771 and 1815 (t = 45), and for all available unique pair-wise combinations of counties (n = 40\39/2 = 780).
 Apart from its intuitive appeal as a measure of commodity price dispersion, this measure should also serve as a good proxy for the level of trade costs separating locations.
-Thus, as market disintegration occurs, prices should diverge in the two counties, and one would expect successively higher values of this variable.
+Thus, as market dis-integration occurs, prices should diverge in the two counties, and one would expect successively higher values of this variable.

-Figures I through 4 chart the evolution of the preferred measure of commodity price dispersion for barley, beans, oats and wheat, averaging across all unique county-pairs in the period from 1771 to 1815.
+Figures 1 through 4 chart the evolution of the preferred measure of commodity price dispersion for barley, beans, oats, and wheat, averaging across all unique county-pairs in the period from 1771 to 1815.
 The results are quite suggestive in that all the series exhibit a marked upward swing dating from 1793, the beginning of hostilities.
-The wheat series, in particular, are interesting for the fact that the French Wars came against the backdrop of a downward trend in price dispersion throughout the 1770s and 1780s and for the fact that its successive peaks in 1795, 1800, 1805 and 1812 coincide precisely with the dates identified in the historical literature as the years of greatest dearth in England.
-If any further doubt remains that the French Wars contributed to the relative disintegration of the English market, Table I addresses this issue head-on.
-There, a simple t-test of the equality of the means in the two periods, 1771-92 and 1793-1815, confirms that the French Wars were associated with heightened price dispersion across all commodities, save beans.5 On an unconditional basis, the average increase in price dispersion potentially attributable to the French Wars stands in the order of 5 percent.
+The wheat series, in particular, are interesting for the fact that the French Wars came on the backdrop of a downward trend in price dispersion throughout the 1770s and 1780s and for the fact that its successive peaks in 1795, 1800, 1805, and 1812 coincide precisely with the dates identified in the historical literature as the years of greatest dearth in England.
+If any further doubt remains that the French Wars contributed to the relative dis-integration of the English market, Table 1 addresses this issue head-on.
+There, a simple t-test of the equality of the means in the two periods, 1771-1792 and 1793-1815, confirms that the French Wars were associated with heightened price dispersion across all commodities, save beans.
+On an unconditional basis, the average increase in price dispersion potentially attributable to the French Wars stands on the order of 5%.
 Of course, what remains to be determined is the exact propagation mechanisms.
-First, control variables employed in the empirics
+First, control variables employed in the empirics are introduced.
+Then, the four likely suspects-namely, weather, trade, policy, and wartime events-and their associated measures will be considered in turn.

-5 An alternative approach would be to calculate a t-test for the equality of means for every county pair in the sample.
+&lt;sup>5 An alternative approach would be to calculate a t-test for the equality of means for every county pair in the sample.
 This exercise was conducted for the case of wheat; the resulting average value was 7.11, further confirming that the French Wars period was associated with higher intranational price dispersion.